International airports in Israel. Israel airports for international flights

 Parking

-Arriving at the airport by car, you can leave it in a short-term parking lot or long-term parking lot.
+When arriving at the airport in a personal car, you can leave it in the short-term parking lot or long-term parking lot.

 Ben Gurion